teads/TeadsSDK-iOS/README.md

 >
 > ***Xcode 13***
 >
-> In Xcode 13, Apple introduces an option to override the version number of every plist present inside your app (https://developer.apple.com/forums/thread/690647).
-Even the third parties frameworks like TeadsSDK.
+> In Xcode 13, Apple introduced an option to override the version number of every plist present inside your app (https://developer.apple.com/forums/thread/690647).
+Even those from third parties frameworks like TeadsSDK.
 We used to rely on the plist to retrieve the TeadsSDK version.
 To prevent this, we changed the way we checked the SDK version since version 5.0.6.
 So please update your integration to at least version 5.0.6.
 >
 > ***Xcode 13 + iOS 15 device***
 >